Genevieve McDonald

 Genevieve Kurilec McDonald (born 1982) is an American Democratic politician, lobster boat captain, and fisheries advocate from Maine.
-In 2018, she was the first female commercial fisherman to be elected to the Maine House of Representatives.
 McDonald represented House District #134: Cranberry Isles, Deer Isle, Frenchboro, Isle au Haut, North Haven, Southwest Harbor, Stonington, Swan's Island, Tremont, Vinalhaven, and Marshall Island.
 In 2013, she successfully led a social media campaign to prompt fishing gear producer Grundéns to produce commercial fishing gear for women.
 In June 2014, McDonald became the first woman to serve on the Maine Department of Marine Resources Lobster Advisory Council (LAC).
 McDonald resigned her House seat effective on May 10, 2022, the day after the last Legislative Day of the Second (and final) Regular Session of the 130th Maine Legislature.

 Early life and education

 McDonald was born in 1982 in Bar Harbor.

-McDonald enrolled in the University of Maine in 2013, graduating in May 2018 with a Bachelor of Arts in University Studies with a minor in Maine Studies, explaining that by enrolling she "wanted to be able to better facilitate communication between the commercial fishing industry and the scientific community."
+McDonald enrolled in the University of Maine in 2013, graduating in May 2018 with a Bachelor of Arts in university studies with a minor in Maine studies, explaining that by enrolling she "wanted to be able to better facilitate communication between the commercial fishing industry and the scientific community."

 In June 2014, McDonald was appointed the Down East region's representative to the Maine Department of Marine Resources Lobster Advisory Council (LAC).
 She is the first woman to serve on the LAC.